Shop all drinks

 The gorilla in the room is a cow.
 Our favorite foods like beef and dairy are the biggest contributors to pollution, water usage, waste and carbon emissions.

 Did you know that about half of America’s water usage goes toward raising animals for food?
 One pound of beef requires 1,800 gallons of water (1)!
 That’s right!
 Old Bessie drinks up three Olympic swimming pools during her lifespan.
 Today’s modernized water cycle has an incredible impact on the planet.
 After Bessie drinks and excretes it, it gets transported, purified and transported again and again.
-Meanwhile, water usage per pound for most plants, especially scientifically developed seed and legume crops is a fraction of that.
+Meanwhile, water usage per pound for most plants, especially scientifically developed seed, and legume crops is a fraction of that.

 When a quarter pounder is equivalent to a 4-hour long shower, it makes sense to consider some smarter alternatives.

-Addressing the sustainability of our eating habits is simpler, less obvious way to make an even bigger difference, every single day.
+Addressing the sustainability of our eating habits is a simpler, less obvious way to make an even bigger difference, every single day.

 Food waste is such a… waste.
 Meat processing, retailing and storage lets about 20% of Bessie to go uneaten and end up in the trash (2).
 And it’s not just our gentle hooved friends – 35% of fish end up in landfills - equivalent to 3 billion Atlantic salmon.
 And here’s the catch-22 about our plant-based, colors-of-the-rainbow diets: 45% of fruits and vegetables grown never get eaten.